This is a complete guide about Apple iOS mobile operating system version history.

 That is not to say that it was devoid of any new features for the iPhone however.
 When it was released in September 2017, it introduced features like AirPlay 2 and became capable of implementing augmented reality.

-The most current version of the iOS 11 is 11.4, which was released in May of 2018.
-Apple continues to support this iOS.
-It did however signal the support drop for the iPhone 5 and 5C, as well as iPad 3 and 4 models.
+iOS 11.3 was one of the many updates that brought several new features to iOS 11.
+As of this writing, Apple continues to support this iOS, however, they plan on dropping support for the iPhone 5 and 5C, as well as iPad 3 and 4 models.

 iOS 12, September 2018